 When the film is developed, it show photos of Brenda Sue Schaeffer on the last night she was alive, being tortured, raped, and murdered.
 Even thought Ignatow's face was not in the photos, his identifiable body marks were.
 Mel documented the whole murder.

 Because Mel could not be tried for murder again, he was tried for perjury: lying to a grand jury.

 About the Author

 Peter Sandru is an Instructor & Co-Founder of NDIL with over 15 years as a Professional Private Investigator.
 Peter has spent more than a decade conducting investigations throughout the world, primarily for corporations, legal firms, and government agencies.
-Peter has assisted in the creation of numerous investigative & security training programs in various capacities.
+Peter has assisted in the creation of numerous Toronto Private Investigator & security training programs in various capacities.